wp-plugins/mail-subscribe-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple yet customisable plugin that displays a name/email form where visitors can submit their information.
-Collected information is managable in the WordPress admin.
+Simple customisable plugin that displays a name/email form where visitors can submit their information, managable in the WordPress admin.

 == Description ==